Clematis virginiana: Description

 This plant is an aggressively growing vine which can climb to heights of 10–20 ft by twisting leafstalks.
 The leaves are opposite and pinnately compound, trifoliate (3 leaflets) that have coarse unequal teeth on the margins.
 It produces small dull white flowers of width 13 to 19 mm from July to September that are faintly sweetly fragrant; sometimes dioecious so that there are separate staminate (male) and pistillate (female) plants.
 The male plants are a little showier in flower and don't bear seed.
 The dry fruit is an achene with long hair as silvery gray feathery plumes attached in late August into November.
 It grows on the edges of the woods, moist slopes, fence rows, in thickets and on streambanks.
-It grows in full sun to light full shade and is very adaptable to many soils from sandy to clay, dry to draining wet, and acid to alkaline with pH range of 6.0 to 8.5.
-It has a deep but sparse, fibrous root system that makes it hard to transplant.(2.)
-Good for USDA hardiness zones of 3 to 8.
-Virgin's Bower is not commonly planted in gardens and landscapes in most places.
-It is sold by a good number of native plant nurseries and some specialty and large conventional nurseries.
+It grows in full sun to light full shade and is very adaptable to many soils from sandy to clay, dry to draining wet, and acid to alkaline with a pH range of 6.0 to 8.5.
+It has a deep but sparse, fibrous root system that makes it hard to transplant.

+Cultivation

+Suited for USDA hardiness zones of 3 to 8, C. virginiana is not commonly planted in gardens and landscapes in most places.
+However, it is sold by some native plant nurseries and some specialty and large conventional nurseries.

-What is usually sold at most every conventional nursery or garden center is the similar sweetautumn clematis, Clematis terniflora, from Japan that is much more rampant growing, that bears heavier clouds of white flowers with a stronger fragrance, that has simple leaves not compound with 3 leaflets, that as one plant self-sows around a lot, and becomes an invasive plant when escaping cultivation in North America.
+What is usually sold at most conventional nursery or garden center is the similar sweet autumn clematis, Clematis terniflora, favored due its heavier leaf coverage, pleasant aroma, and ability to flourish more in shade.
+Due to its propensity for self-sprouting, the rampant growing sweet autumn clematis quickly can become invasive when introduced to the native habitat of C. virginiana.

+Ecology

-It is a larval host of the clematis clearwing moth.
+It is a larval host of the clematis clearwing moth (Alcathoe caudata).